 This is entirely up to your own personal preference.
 Our dogs have their own beds so that we can get a good night’s sleep.
 They love them and race there at bedtime.
 Our dogs are allowed on furniture if invited but will get off if asked.

 Should I leave food down all the time for my dog?

-Our answer to this one is a definite NO. It your dog has full and free access to his food at all times, then you lose a very valuable resource to use in your training.
-(See more in depth advice on this in our online dog training course Basic Essential Behaviors)
+Our answer to this one is a definite NO. If your dog has full and free access to his food at all times, then you lose a very valuable resource to use in your training.

 What do you think about using a crate?
 Is it a punishment?